spatie/laravel-twitter-streaming-api/README.md

 ->startListening();
 ```

+## Suggestion on how to run in a production environment

+When using this in production you could opt to create [an artisan command](https://github.com/spatie/laravel-twitter-streaming-api-example-app/blob/8175995/app/Console/Commands/ListenForHashTags.php) to listen for incoming events from Twitter.
+You can use [Supervisord](http://supervisord.org/) to make sure that command is running all the time.

 ## A word to the wise

 These APIs work in realtime, so they could report a lot of activity.
 If you need to do some heavy work processing that activity it's best to put that work in a queue to keep your listening process fast.

 ## Changelog